vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 at once sense I knew there It’d be, <br>
 and feel I’ve to tell that in rhymes. <br>

+That is the glass door of the soul, <br>
+where all gods and sprites live and thrive. <br>
+Those same that made me give and strive, <br>
+those same that’ll make me full and whole.

+Please let all past forms and views pass. <br>
+Please meet Them here.
+First light of dawn,  <br>
+Their forms and Their views will be drawn. <br>
+On this page the soul through the glass.

+[...]

+They say: “One: good friend.
+Two: kind mate.” <br>
+Then: “Three: dear love.”
+Please count past three, <br>
+and add more terms to this list key. <br>
+For Her: “Dog, snake, man.”
+Then “imp” state.

 [...]

 That is It.
 With a blond hair bob, <br>